What Are Furnace Filters?

 Pros:

-• Efficient in capturing tiny particles.
+• Efficient at capturing tiny particles.

-• Greater durability than fiberglass filters.
+• More durable than fiberglass filters.

 Cons:

-• They are more expensive than regular fiberglass filters.
+• More expensive than standard fiberglass filters.

 2. Fiberglass Filters: